 Ψ=dxdt(ty0)=c-asinϕ (4)

 The sign and magnitude of this value indicates the particular shape of the trace at this point.
 If Ψ is next to zero then the top corner will look sharp.
 If it is positive, the top corner will become rounded.
-Oppositely a negative value of Psi will result in a full loop.
+Conversely, a negative value of Psi will result in a full loop.
 This behavior is shown in table 1.